How to Cancel Spanish Timeshare Contracts.

 If you have not been given a pro-forma cancellation notice, then the cancellation period extends to one year and 14 days as explained.

-If you paid any money (which is now illegal!) then you can and should demand that this be returned to you “forthwith” and in full.
+If you paid any money (which is now illegal!) then you can and should demand that this is returned to you “forthwith” and in full.

 If you have any doubts about what you have bought please contact TESS.

 Please read and digest ALL of this page and before taking ANY action, as many situations can be quite complex.

 In addition to any right that you enjoy, under the Timeshare Regulations 2010.
 You also have other rights under the many UK laws and establish common law authorities.

 If the sale of the product or Timeshare took place away from the seller business premises (i.e.. in a hotel, leisure centre, golf club Timeshare Resort or your own home etc.) You are entitled to “cooling off” period granted by the ‘Doorstep Selling Regulations’ (amended 1 October 2008).

 If so, you must be given a written cancellation notice explaining this right (i.e. pro-forma cancellation).
 If a trader fails to give a notice, it will render the agreement null and void and you will have no obligation under it.
 This right also applies to consumers who are enticed off the street by promoters with a view of delivering you to a sales presentation or business premises in all Spanish countries.
 It is very much arguable that if you are on holiday in the resort, the entire resort may be defined as your home.

 If the sale took place on the telephone over the internet or via a third parties or you have not met them in person you are again entitled to a cancellation or “cooling off” period and under the Consumer Protection (Distance Selling) Regulations 2000 for contracts entered into before 13th June 2014 and, if you paid any money, it should be returned to you in full and if you write (recorded delivery) to terminate/cancel the agreement, again no reason is required.